eventnetusa/eventnet/src/_work/bcbssc.md

 sort_number: 4
 headline: Medicare Consumer Engagement and Consultation Event
 hover_text: >-
-  BCBSSC wanted to add value for existing Medicare customers and attract new customers by sharing important information about Medicare, answering questions and screening a free movie to show their appreciation
+  Our client wanted to add value for existing Medicare customers and attract new customers by sharing important information about Medicare, answering questions and screening a free movie to show their appreciation
 hero_image_path: /uploads/hero-image.jpg